 How to prevent Restore Points from disappearing

 Find an excellent computer backup system

-One of the most important things you should know as a Windows user is that system restore isn’t a backup plan for your system and should never be treated as such because it’ll be unreliable.
+One of the most important things you should know as a Windows user is that System Restore isn’t a backup plan for your computer and should never be treated as such because it’ll be unreliable.

 You should know that System Restore cannot reverse a Windows upgrade because all files will self-delete after installing the upgrade.

-It’s crucial to find a reliable backup system for your computer and not only rely on System Restore for the aforementioned reasons.
+It’s crucial to find a reliable backup solution for your computer and not only rely on System Restore for the reasons above.